-For linear activities: Latitude (S): (deg.; min.; sec) Longitude (E): (deg.; min.; sec)
+N/A

-Starting point of the activity 0 " " 0 " "
+For linear activities: :: Latitude (S): (deg.; min.; sec) Longitude (E): (deg.; min.; sec)

-Middle point of the activity 0 " " 0 " "
+Starting point of the activity 0 6 0 6 "

-End point of the activity 0 " 0 " "
+Middle point of the activity 0 " 0

 Note: For linear development proposals longer than 1000m, please provide an addendum with co-ordinates taken every 250m along the route.
 All important waypoints must be indicated and the GIS shape file provided digitally.